kiml42/SpaceCombatSimulation/README.md

             Delete config option (takes all individuals and match and mutation configs too)
     Priority:
-        Add monobehaviour for modules that says what they are Has isEngine, isTurret, IsHub booleans
-            make it more likely that modules are spawned Use this to limit engines hubs and turrets separately.
+        Add monobehaviour for modules that says what they are Use this to limit engines hubs and turrets separately.
-            Include budget as a nullable field in the mutationconfig (db and menu) Have each part have a method (in an IGenomeConfigure, or something like that) that does all the config for that part, including adding new pieces and configuring turrets.
-        Replace allowedCharacters with allowed Modules list.
+            Include budget as a nullable field in the mutationconfig (db and menu) Replace allowedCharacters with allowed Modules list.
         Torpedoes detonate at closest approach isf out of fuel.
         Lightsabers!